pulszar/weather-app/README.md

 # weather-app

-Enter a location to retrieve weather data via the OpenWeatherMap API
+Enter a location to retrieve weather data via the OpenWeatherMap API.

 ## Usage